The Experience

 Evening

-Kaiseki dinner at a shared table, paired with beverage bar selections.
-Saturday: seasonal tasting with regional producer goods.
+Kaiseki dinner paired with beverage bar selections.
+Saturday: seasonal tasting featuring regional producers.
 Fire table on the terrace, stargazing, weather permitting.

 The Continuous Meal